Fur0rem/PPN-AI-ACCE/README.md

 - [x] Add parsing of the assembly code
 - [x] Get data to train the AI model
 - [x] Implement the AI model
-- [ ] Improve accuracy of the AI model
+- [x] Improve accuracy of the AI model
-- [ ] Improve speed of the AI model
+- [x] Improve speed of the AI model

+Project is now finished.

 ## Dependencies